Frequently Asked Questions

 Online tutoring sessions last for one hour.
 During the Fall 2022 semester, in-person tutoring sessions will last 50 minutes to allow the tutor time to sanitize surfaces between sessions.
 Workshops and exam reviews are longer.
 Please note start and end times carefully when scheduling appointments.

 Q: How often may I meet with a tutor?

-Contingent upon tutor availability, you can have up to two tutoring appointments per course per day.
-However, you cannot have more than six upcoming appointments per course on your schedule at any given time.
-Also, you cannot schedule appointments for more than seven days in advance.
+You may schedule appointments up to seven days in advance.
+Contingent upon tutor availability, you may schedule up to two appointments per course, per day.
+However, you are limited to no more than four upcoming appointments per course on your schedule at any given time.
+Although they can be very difficult to get, there is no limit to walk-ins.

-Q: Is tutoring in groups or is it one-on-one?
+Q: Is tutoring done in groups or is it one-on-one?

 Q: Can I bring a classmate with me to tutoring?

 No. To attend a tutoring session, each student must have their own appointment.